 Other notable contributors to the success of the evening were, Mr. Rob Douglas who served as Grammarian and gave the room the work of the day, Castigate.
 A great word that almost all the speakers could use.
 A great lesson on how to pick a world that allows everyone to participate.
 Nomonde Booi performed the role of General Evaluator, with CIS’ new member Ebrahim doing a sterling job as the Uhm counter.
 Colbert Nengovhela was the evening’s Toastmaster.
 Cyril Chessex took home the evaluator of the evening award.

 Judith Taylor presenting Linda van Deventer with the Bright Spark Award

 The President, Michael Silberman with the evening’s Toastmaster

 Our visitor, Queen Makwela took home the best impromptu speaker award

-Christine was honoured with a well deserved best prepared speaker prize.
+Christine Kwok was honoured with the best speaker of the evening trophy

 All in all the evening was a great success.
 A good start to the new year with the club aiming to re-energize itself by recruiting new members to take this great club forward.

 The next meeting is scheduled for the 26th of January 2016.
 CIS looks forward to seeing you all there.